Yefeng-Lin/dataplane-stack_doc/doc/user_guide/ssl_proxy.rst

           tx-fifo-size 4000000
           namespace-id client
           namespace-secret 1234
+          use-mq-eventfd
           app-scope-global
           app-socket-api /var/run/vpp/app_ns_sockets/client
         }

-The above configure vcl to request 4MB receive and transmit fifo sizes and access to global session scope.
-Additionally, they provide the path to session layer's different app namespace socket for wrk2 and NGINX instances.
-For more vcl parameters usage, refer to `VPP vcl reference`_.
+The above configure VCL to request 4MB receive and transmit fifo sizes and access to global session scope.
+Additionally, they provide the path to session layer's different app namespace socket for NGINX instances and wrk2.
+For more VCL parameters usage, refer to `VPP vcl reference`_.

 NGINX Setup
 ~~~~~~~~~~~

-Create ssl private keys and certificates for NGINX https server and proxy:
+Create ssl private keys and certificates for NGINX https server and reverse proxy:

 .. code-block:: shell